 4. WHAT IS THE GAP IN RESOURCES FOR PRIVATE AND STATE SCHOOL PUPILS?

-The average school fee in ISC schools (which cover most but not all private schools) in 2019, before extras, was:
+The average school fee in Independent Schools Council (ISC) schools (which covers most but not all private schools) in 2021, was (before extras and excluding nursery school fees):

 6. WHAT ABOUT CHARITABLE STATUS?